hack-a-chain-software/opact-kadena/indexer/docs/droplet.md

 Droplet
 =====

-Docker Compose Setup For A Chainweb Mining Node on Ubuntu 20.04.3 LTS (Focal Fossa)
+Docker Compose Setup For A Chainweb Node on Ubuntu 20.04.3 LTS (Focal Fossa)

 Basic understanding of Linux and assuming a fresh install of Ubuntu 20.04.3 LTS and the following requirements are met: